 Bronchospasms — which are rapid, involuntary contractions or squeezing of lung muscles — has always been the hallmark symptom of asthma attacks.
 If not controlled, they can cause lung airways to become severely narrow or congested, leading to breathing difficulties and wheezing.

 For example, in a 2015 study investigating the effects of Sativex (an oral concoction of CBD and THC in 50-50 ratio) on multiple sclerosis patients, researchers saw significant improvements in both muscle spasticity and mobility.
+For full disclosure, this peer-reviewed medical study was only conducted on 47 participants and does not, as of yet, have any subsequent medical validation on larger test groups.

 Inflammation plays a massive role in asthma flare-ups.
 When an asthmatic individual is exposed to allergens, irritants, and other triggers, the immune system sets off an inflammatory reaction.